yumileroy/Aion-Legion-Roster/README.md

     $url3
     $aionabsoluteurl (Replace character profile links with the official Aion site)
     $charnum (Number of characters to display per page)
+    $ajaxalt (Use Greybox alternate layout.
+Values can be 0 to off or 1 to on)
     $cachedir (Directory to store cache output)
     $cachetime (Number of seconds to cache output for)